andreiarnautu/ML-Sound-Binary-Classification/README.md

 Link to the competition: https://www.kaggle.com/c/ml-fmi-23-2020/leaderboard

-It was an audio binary classification task, where participants had to discriminate between uterances with and without surgical masks.
+It was an audio binary classification task, where participants had to discriminate between utterances with and without surgical masks.

-Brief description of my approach: I extracted a 2d-shaped melspectrogram from each audio file and then used a Convolutional Neural Network (using PyTorch) to classify the 2d-shaped arrays.
+Brief description of my approach: I extracted a 2d-shaped melspectrogram from each audio file and then used a Convolutional Neural Network (implemented with PyTorch) to classify the 2d-shaped arrays.

 A very detailed documentation of the project can be found in the `Project Documentation.pdf` file.